 - Avoid tight-fitting jeans and leggings.

-- Consider wearing no underwear to bed to help your genital area stay cooler.
+- Consider not wearing underwear to bed to help your genital area stay cooler.

 - Avoid excessive alcohol, soda, or caffeine consumption.

-- Avoid things that may cause bladder irritation, such as artificial sweeteners and smoking cigarettes.
+- Avoid things that may cause bladder irritation, such as artificial sweeteners and cigarettes.